-- Work will not be conducted at times when flows are elevated due to local rain events, storms or seasonal floods.
-In-water works will not be undertaken between March 15th and June 30th. - New culverts are to be installed with a minimum 10 % embedment below the existing bottom or design bottom of the drain (whichever is lower). - All new culverts must provide for fish passage.
-Typically, culvert lengths that do not exceed 15.0 metres do not create an obstruction to fish passage.
-Depending on the proposed culvert diameter, however, longer lengths may be allowed.
-Concerns with longer culverts relate to velocity, loss of riparian habitat, etc. (Note: IF longer culvert lengths are proposed, we recommend that they be reviewed with this office prior to finalizing the engineer's report.
-Ultimately, it is the proponent's responsibility to undertake the necessary studies to confirm that the proposed length will not be a barrier to fish passage.) - All disturbed soils on both banks and within the channel, including spoil, must be stabilized immediately upon completion of work.
+- 1. As per standard requirements, work will not be conducted at times when flows in the drain are elevated due to local rain events, storms, or seasonal floods.
+Work will be done in the dry. - 2.
+All disturbed soils on the drain banks and within the channel, including spoil, must be stabilized immediately upon completion of work.
 The restoration of the site must be completed to a like or better condition to what existed prior to the works.
-The spoil material must be spread an appropriate distance from the top of the drain bank to ensure that it is not washed back into the drain. - To prevent sediment entry into the drain, in the event of an unexpected rainfall, silt barriers and/or traps must be placed in the channel during the works and until the site has been stabilized.
-All sediment and erosion control measures are to be in accordance with related Ontario Provincial Standards.
-It is incumbent on the proponent and his/her contractors to ensure that sediment and erosion control measures are functioning properly and are maintained/upgraded as required. - Silt or sand accumulated in the barriers/traps must be removed and stabilized on land once the site is stabilized. - All activities, including maintenance procedures, should be controlled to prevent the entry of petroleum products, debris, rubble, concrete or other deleterious substances into the water.
-Vehicular refueling and maintenance should be conducted away from the water.
+The spoil material must be hauled away and disposed of at a suitable site, or spread an appropriate distance from the top of the drain bank to ensure that it is not washed back into the drain. - 3.
+To prevent sediment entry into the drain in the event of an unexpected rainfall, silt barriers and/or traps must be placed in the channel during the works and until the site has been stabilized.
+All sediment and erosion control measures are to be in accordance with the related Ontario Provincial Standards.
+It is incumbent on the proponent and Contractors to ensure that sediment and erosion control measures are functioning properly and maintained/upgraded as required. - 4.
+Silt or sand accumulated in the barrier traps must be removed and stabilized on land once the site is stabilized. - 5.
+All activities including maintenance procedures should be controlled to prevent the entry of petroleum products, debris, rubble, concrete, or other deleterious substances into the water.
+Vehicular refuelling and maintenance should be conducted away from the water. - 6.
+Any drain banks trimmed outside of the July 1st to September 15th timing window will require bio-degradable erosion control blankets to be installed to promote re-vegetation and to protect the slope from erosion in the interim.